Banner Community Health: Protecting and improving the lifelong health of families and communities.

 KITSAP PUBLIC HEALTH DISTRICT VACCINATION CLINICS

-We are working with partners to offer free immunization clinics for children and adults who do not have health insurance.
-See our upcoming clinics listing below for details.
+We work with partners to offer free immunization clinics for children and adults who do not have health insurance.
+This page will be updated as additional clinics are scheduled.

 We also offer JYNNEOS (monkeypox) vaccination for eligible adults.
 Contact our immunization team to arrange an appointment.